Options

 The group

 attribute, if present, specifies the name of a group under which the option should appear in the help message.
-If absent, then the option belongs to the default group, which is also denoted by the empty string.
+If absent, the option will belong to the default group, which is also denoted by the empty string.
 Alternatively, you can use the value null

 to completely hide it from the help message.